fvmassoli/Keras-Behavioral-Cloning/writeup_report.md

 I prepared the dataset by recording two laps driven in opposite direction plus other "hard recoveries" and "bridge crossings" recordings.
 I then split the data among training and validation set (20%).

 In order to augment the data I tried to use python generators but then the model training was very slow!!
-For that reason I decided to train my model using all the resources I had and so I produced new images by flipping and by changing the brightness of the original images.
+For that reason I decided to train my model using all the resources I had and so I produced new images by flipping, adding random shadows and by changing the brightness of the original images.
 Having the images already produced it usally takes me between 10 to 30 minutes to train the model.

 I tested different values for training parameters such as validation percentage, batch size, epochs, learning rate, dropout probability, etc. I finally choosed the values that are implemented in the code.